 When the kids aren't around, it's easy to want to sit and do nothing for a break.
 But your marriage can easily fall into a rut if you and your spouse don't take advantage of those stolen moments with each other.
-Balance your children and married life with 14 fun things couples can do together today to strengthen your bond with each other.
+Balance your children and married life with 15 fun things couples should do together right now to strengthen your bond with each other.

 Plan a Date Night Together